2010 Hyundai Genesis

 The center console has an ashtray-type bin below the center stack and behind that is an aluminum plate that houses the shift knob.
-Two cupholders sit behind the shifter, and the center console bin is big enough to carry most of the small bits we carry day to day, though a flat, rubberized tray in front of the shifter would help, too.
-More small items storage can be found in fold-out pockets on each door.
+Two cupholders sit behind the shifter, and the center console bin is big enough to hold an assortment of small items, though a flat, rubberized tray in front of the shifter would help, too.
+More storage for small items can be found in fold-out pockets on each door.

 The navigation option features a central multimedia controller for the radio, navigation system, iPod interface, trip computer, Bluetooth phone, and settings in the Driver Information System.
 It uses a large rotating knob and six buttons.
 Compared to BMW's iDrive, the Hyundai system is simpler to use, but it still adds a couple steps to simple tasks like programming a radio station.
 The iPod interface works well, too, displaying songs, artists or playlists on the dashboard screen.
 However, returning to a previous menu always starts you over alphabetically.
 It would be nice if the system returned to the last spot you visited.
 Nonetheless, other manufacturers would do well to study the simplicity of Hyundai's multimedia interface.